 Since 1981, The Georgetown McDonough School of Business has offered a full-time MBA; since fall 2019 the school also offers a Flex MBA.
 Both programs give students a general management education that includes the functional knowledge and intellectual skills to manage and lead an organization.

 The full-time MBA program is 21 months long and the Flex MBA program is 26-60 months.
 Both programs follow the same 54-credit curriculum.

-The Georgetown McDonough MBA begins in Opening Term with the Leading Teams for Performance and Impact course, which uses professional practice and behavioral science research to lead students towards greater leadership development.
-This course is followed by an experiential learning Structure of Global Industries (SGI) course that provides a substantial and highly integrated global view of business.
-Students will also take an Accounting Fundamentals course that covers the relationship between economic activity and financial information.
+Georgetown McDonough’s MBA kicks off with the Leading Teams for Performance and Impact course, which explores the dynamics of diversity and inclusion, implicit biases, conflict and civility, and giving and receiving feedback.
+The course is followed by an experiential learning Structure of Global Industries course that provides experiential learning with an integrated global view of business.
+Students also take an Accounting Fundamentals course that covers the relationship between economic activity and financial information.

-In a cohort, students then take 36 credits of core courses together.
-In the latter part of the curriculum, students begin to tailor their studies to their interests and professional goals by choosing from more than 70 elective courses in six different areas: accounting, finance, management, marketing, operations and information management, and strategy, economics, ethics & public policy.
-Students may also complete Intensive Learning Experiences, which are elective courses offered in one to two week periods, for one and half or three hours of academic credit.
+In cohorts, students take 36 credits of core courses together.
+In the latter part of the curriculum, students begin to tailor their studies to their interests and professional goals by choosing from more than 70 elective courses in different areas including accounting, finance, management, marketing, operations and information management, strategy, economics, ethics & public policy.
+Students also complete Intensive Learning Experiences: elective courses offered in one to two-week periods, for one and a half or three hours of academic credit.

 MBA Program Consideration Set:

 - New York University